 Peace are the poster-boys for B-Town, West Madlands, or whatever the kids are calling it these days; it’s the most exciting music scene in the UK.
 And for that there’s good reason: fusing indie with everything from baggy and britpop to psychedelia, grunge and pop and making it sound as almost indescribably good as they do sets them well ahead of the rest of the pack.
 Following on from last year’s acclaimed EP Delicious, In Love, like many of the best debuts, is as much an amalgamation of their record collection and revivalism of their favourite eras as it is a modern record that sounds distinctly 2013.

-In Love is not only brilliantly titled – it’s a sublimely sincere record mostly drenched thematically in the romance of youth, bearing resemblance to Oasis if only in terms of bravado and sheer optimism.
+In Love is not only brilliantly titled – it’s a sublimely earnest and sincere record mostly drenched thematically in the romance of youth, bearing resemblance to Oasis if only in terms of bravado and sheer optimism.
 This shines through in opener, ‘Higher Than The Sun’, the explosive live favourite that borrows its name from Primal Scream.
 It’s a real statement of intent, relying heavily on the soaring, euphoric chorus and the interchanging weave of the reverb-squealing guitar and Babyshambles-esque basslines.
-A revamped version of ‘Follow Baby’ is next – a slice of amped up floaty psych-grunge – followed by the indie pop melodicism and head-over-heels naivety of ‘Lovesick’ that is so The Cure circa ‘Kiss Me, Kiss Me, Kiss Me’ it hurts.
+A semi-revamped version of ‘Follow Baby’ is next – a slice of amped up floaty psych-grunge – followed by the indie pop melodicism and head-over-heels naivety of ‘Lovesick’ that is so The Cure circa ‘Kiss Me, Kiss Me, Kiss Me’ it hurts.
 It’s a faultless quick-fire three-song-punch that really sets the tone for what’s to follow.

 Not amiss with arms-aloft, lighters up moments, serene songs with that elusive anthemic quality are also aplenty here.
 Standout ‘Float Forever’ opens with Koisser’s gloriously nonsensical musings on chic etiquette, “If you’re not happy wearing denim, you’re a devil in disguise,” before the Beatlesian melodies descend downstream into one of the best and most embracing choruses you will hear all year, whilst closer ‘California Daze,’ the sole survivor of EP Delicious, stays true to Koisser’s endearing propensity for serial romanticism, as he expresses his affection for the girl who “tastes like sunlight” over the progressive harmonies and tender guitar jangles.
-Festival season may be a way away, but this halcyon paean is destined to capture a few more hearts amidst the mud, sweat and beer of Summer 2013, and it provides just about the most perfect way for the rousing, visceral and downright transcendental voyage of In Love to come to an end.
+Festival season may be a way away yet, but this halcyon paean is destined to capture a few more hearts amidst the mud, sweat and beer of Summer 2013, and it provides just about the most perfect way for the rousing, visceral and downright transcendental voyage of In Love to come to an end.
 Peace have crafted an album to not only fall in love with, but to fall in love to.